Manchu people: Yuan dynasty

-In 1206, the Mongols, then vassals to the Jurchens, rose in Mongolia.
-Their leader, Genghis Khan, led Mongol troops against the Jurchens, who were ultimately defeated by Ögedei Khan in 1234.
+In 1206, the Mongols, then vassals of the Jurchens, revolted.
+Their resistance was led by Genghis Khan.
+The Jurchens were ultimately defeated by Ögedei Khan in 1234.
 Jurchen Jin emperor Wanyan Yongji's daughter Jurchen Princess Qiguo married Genghis Khan in exchange for relieving the Mongol siege upon Zhongdu (Beijing) in the Mongol conquest of the Jin dynasty.
+The Mongols then founded the Yuan dynasty.
 The Yuan grouped people into different categories based on how recently their state surrendered to the Yuan.
 Subjects of the southern Song were classified as southerners (nan ren) and also referred to as manzi.
-Subjects of the Jin dynasty, Western Xia, and the kingdom of Dali in Yunnan in southern China were categorized as northerners, using the term Han.
+Subjects of the Jin dynasty, Western Xia, and the kingdom of Dali in Yunnan, southern China, were categorized as northerners, using the term Han.
 However, the use of the Han as the name of a class category by the Yuan dynasty was a different concept from Han ethnicity.
+To control the population of Manchuria, the Yuan Empire appointed its supporters from among the Koreans, Khitans, and Mongols as leaders of the Jurchens.

 Ethnic Han people were divided into two classes in the Yuan, Han Ren and Nan Ren.
 Additionally, the Yuan directive to treat Jurchens the same as Mongols referred to Jurchens and Khitans in the northwest (not the Jurchen homeland in the northeast), presumably in the lands of Qara Khitai, where many Khitans lived.
-However, it remains a mystery as to how Jurchens were living there.
+However, it remains a mystery how the Jurchens lived there.
 Many Jurchens adopted Mongolian customs, names, and the Mongolian language.
 As time went on, fewer and fewer Jurchens could recognize their own script.
 The Jurchen Yehe Nara clan is of paternal Mongol origin.

-Many Jurchen families descended from the original Jin Jurchen migrants in Han areas such as those using the surnames Wang and Nian 粘 reclaimed their ethnicity and registered as Manchus.
+Many Jurchen families descended from the original Jin Jurchen migrants in Han areas, such as those using the surnames Wang and Nian 粘 reclaimed their ethnicity and registered as Manchus.
 Wanyan (完顏) clan members who changed their surnames to Wang (王) after the Mongol conquest of the Jin dynasty applied successfully to the national government for their ethnic group to be marked as Manchu despite never having been part of the Eight Banner system during the Qing dynasty.
-The surname Nianhan (粘罕), shortened to Nian (粘) is a surname of Jurchen origin, also originating from one of the members of the royal Wanyan clan.
-It is an extremely rare surname in China, and members of the Nian clan live in Nan'an, Quanzhou, Jinjiang, Shishi, Xiamen, Fuzhou, Zhangpu and Sanming, Fujian, as well as in Laiyang, Shandong and in Xingtai, Hebei.
-Some of the Nian from Quanzhou immigrated to Taiwan, Singapore and Malaysia.
-In Taiwan they are concentrated in Changhua county.
-There are less than 30,000 members of the Nian clan worldwide, with 9,916 of them in Taiwan, and 3,040 of those in Fuxing township of Changhua county.
+The surname Nianhan (粘罕), shortened to Nian (粘), is a surname of Jurchen origin, also originating from one of the members of the royal Wanyan clan.
+It is an extremely rare surname in China, and members of the Nian clan live in Nan'an, Quanzhou, Jinjiang, Shishi, Xiamen, Fuzhou, Zhangpu, and Sanming, Fujian, as well as in Laiyang, Shandong and in Xingtai, Hebei.
+Some of the Nian from Quanzhou immigrated to Taiwan, Singapore, and Malaysia.
+In Taiwan, they are concentrated in Changhua county.
+There are fewer than 30,000 members of the Nian clan worldwide, with 9,916 in Taiwan and 3,040 of those in Fuxing township of Changhua county.